 Interventions: missing returns: Sheffield Centralised Team

-The VAT missing return lists are created by Risk and Intelligence Service (RIS) and are made available to Specialist Investigations (SI) teams on a monthly basis.
+The VAT missing return lists are created by Risk and Intelligence Service (RIS) and are made available to Fraud Investigation Service (FIS) teams on a monthly basis.
 RIS produce the list and place them in the Missing Returns Folder in the LP risk regional data CAF.

 The Centralised Team carries out initial work on the lists with the aim of obtaining outstanding returns and payments.
 Where the team are unable to meet this aim by making contact with the trader over the phone, or by letter, they will refer cases to operational teams where appropriate.